-1.2.6 Group Director, Quality Assurance
+1.2.5 Corporate Director, Quality Assurance

-The Group Directors, Quality Assurance report to the President of the respective Groups and has unencumbered access to the COO and CEO for all matters of quality.
-The Directors are responsible for establishing and maintaining the QAP and corporate quality assurance procedures, verifying effective QAP implementation, and providing support to projects and operations.
-The Directors have no unrelated duties and responsibilities that would preclude the attention to these assigned quality responsibilities.
+The Corporate Director, Quality Assurance (QA) reports to the Sr. Vice President, Regulatory Affairs, and has unencumbered access to the President and CEO for all matters of quality.
+The Director is responsible for establishing and maintaining the QAP and corporate quality assurance procedures, verifying effective QAP implementation, and providing support to projects and operations.
+The Director has no unrelated duties and responsibilities that would preclude the attention to these assigned quality responsibilities.

-The Directors have been granted authority, access to work areas, and organizational freedom to:
+The Director has been granted authority, access to work areas, and organizational freedom to:

-- Identify quality problems;

-- Initiate, recommend, and provide solutions to quality problems through organizational channels;

-- Verify implementation of solutions;

-- Assure that further processing, delivery, installation, or use is controlled until proper corrective actions have occurred.
-The Directors have authority to stop work when deemed appropriate; and - Maintain independence from cost and scheduling considerations.
+- Identify quality problems; - Initiate, recommend, and provide solutions to quality problems through organizational channels; - Verify implementation of solutions; - Assure that further processing, delivery, installation, or use is controlled until proper corrective actions have occurred.
+The Director has authority to stop work when deemed appropriate; and - Maintain independence from cost and scheduling considerations.

-The Directors ensure that persons or organizations not directly responsible for performing the work verify quality achievement.
-The Directors are responsible for assessing the adequacy of implementation of the QAP through periodic assessments and by participating in audit and assessment activities.
-The Directors ensure that activities affecting quality are performed in accordance with approved procedures that provide sufficient detail to meet customer and regulatory requirements.
+The Director ensures that persons or organizations not directly responsible for performing the work verify quality achievement.
+The Director is responsible for assessing the adequacy of implementation of the QAP through periodic assessments and by participating in audit and assessment activities.
+The Director ensures that activities affecting quality are performed in accordance with approved procedures that provide sufficient detail to meet customer and regulatory requirements.

-The position description for a Director includes prerequisite experience and/or required training.
-Qualifications for a Director, QA include:
+The position description for the Director includes prerequisite experience and/or required training.
+Qualifications for the Corporate Director, QA include:

-- A Bachelor's degree in a technical field or equivalent experience; - At least 10 years' experience in quality assurance, engineering, or manufacturing; - A working knowledge of applicable quality-related codes, standards, and regulatory requirements; and - The ability to prescribe, apply, and assess compliance with the applicable requirements.
+- A Bachelor's degree in a technical field or equivalent experience; - At least 10 years experience in quality assurance, engineering, or manufacturing; - A working knowledge of applicable quality-related codes, standards, and regulatory requirements; and - The ability to prescribe, apply, and assess compliance with the applicable requirements.

-1.2.7 Quality Assurance Management
+1.2.6 Quality Assurance Management

 In their respective areas, Quality Assurance Management ensures that activities affecting quality are performed in accordance with approved procedures that provide sufficient detail to meet customer and regulatory requirements.
-Quality Assurance Management has unencumbered access to the Group Directors, QA, for all matters of quality.
+Quality Assurance Management has unencumbered access to the Corporate Director, QA, for all matters of quality.

-1.2.8 Facilities and Project Management
+1.2.7 Energy Solutions Management

-Facility and Project management has overall responsibility for the development and implementation of quality requirements and controls for their operations, projects, and activities.
+Energy Solutions management has overall responsibility for the development and implementation of quality requirements and controls for their operations, projects, and activities.

 The implementation of quality requirements begins with order entry and is performed by receiving, reviewing, and processing customer orders by the responsible project/facility team.
 The order entry process is limited to orders or procurements for items or activities affecting quality.
-This project team is comprised of, at a minimum, representatives from project/facility management, contracts, and Quality Assurance.
+This project team is comprised of, at a minimum, representatives from project/facility management, contracts, and Regulatory Affairs.
 These reviews are comprised of verification that customer requirements are adequately defined, documented, and understood and that the company has the capacity to meet the contract requirements.
 Changes to contracts are reviewed in the same manner as the original order.